Evangelism methods. Are they a help or a hindrance?

 Are they Biblical?

 • Finney's theology influenced his method based approach.
-He did not see conversion as a supernatural rebirth but rather a moral choice.
-Finney did not believe in original sin, a substitutionary atonement, and the supernatural character of the new birth.
+He did not see conversion as a spiritual rebirth but rather a moral choice.
+Finney did not believe in original sin, a substitutionary atonement, and the divine nature of the new birth.

 • Because he believed conversion was a moral choice, his methods put sin and repentance front and centre to encourage people to make a moral choice to change.
 He introduced the Altar Call and the Anxious Bench to increase the number of people who would respond to this moral choice.